 - Complete the IRS Data Retrieval Tool through FAFSA on the Web (See our IRS Data Retrieval Tool Step by Step Guide).

-- Submit the Federal Verification Worksheet to the Office of Financial Aid.
+- Submit the appropriate Federal Verification Worksheet through myCOMPASS (if an e-form) or to the Office of Financial Aid (if a paper form).

 Federal Verification Worksheets